alimardon-dev/Project2/README.md

 # Project2
-The motivational page using html and css
+The motivational page uses HTML and CSS.
+The image is queen in the film "Game of Thrones".
+It is mainly a meme!!!